Arsey/keras-transfer-learning-for-oxford102/README.md

 # caffe-oxford102
 This is for training a deep convolutional neural network to classify images in the [Oxford 102 category flower dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).
+The accuracy achieved is the best I've seen.

 Download the Oxford 102 category images, labels, and splits: